 The Thorpe Foundation limits its support to organizations with operating budgets of $3 million or less (even if the program for which the organization is seeking funding has a budget of less than $3 million).

 Organizations must have at least one paid employee to receive funding consideration.
 Organizations that operate through a fiscal sponsor are not eligible for funding consideration.
-In any year, organizations may receive funding for one area (youth or seniors), but not both.

 Types of Support